Tom Zizzo, a journalist, has also spent many years selling truck and SUV accessories.

 Given the overwhelming number of questions I have received about used camper shells, I thought it might be useful to write a little guide to buying used tops.
 First I'll tell you a few things to watch out for, and then I'll break down the major changes in truck bed dimensions for different makes in the last few decades.

-A used top, selling for far below what it cost new, sounds like a great deal.
-But just be aware of a few things to consider before you buy.
+A used top, selling for far below what it cost new, sounds like a great deal, but you should be aware of a few things before you buy.

 - A used shell that is damaged may not be cost-effective to repair.